-UW-Eau Claire’s actuarial program is one of approximately 60 advanced undergraduate programs in the United States.
+UW-Eau Claire’s Actuarial Sciences program is one of approximately 60 advanced undergraduate programs in the United States.
 The program prepares students for the first four professional exams sponsored by the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS).
 In addition, the program meets all three validation by educational experience categories as specified by SOA and CAS.
-We are currently working toward Center of Actuarial Excellence (CAE) designation, of which there are only 23 actuarial programs worldwide with this designation.

-One program graduate, Tyler Birkel, was selected as one of eight winners worldwide in a prestigious scholarship competition sponsored by the actuarial foundation.
+Students have been awarded prestigious scholarships such as those sponsored by the Actuarial Foundation Competition.
 Numerous employers come to the annual UW-Eau Claire Career Conference seeking our actuarial students for internships and full-time opportunities.
-Starting salaries typically range from mid $40K to mid $50K and salaries commonly exceed $100K after completing fellowship certification by completing the professional exams.
+Starting salaries typically range from mid $50K to low $70K and salaries commonly exceed $100K after completing fellowship certification by completing the professional exams.

 Places you’ll find recent graduates:

 • Humana, Green Bay, WI